bburns/LanguageModels/doc/report/Report.md

 related data sets or input data is given. -->

 "Language modeling---or more specifically, history-based language modeling (as opposed to full sentence models)---is the task of predicting the next word in a text given the previous words."
+"Language modeling is the art of determining the probability of a sequence of words."

 Word prediction is the task of predicting the most likely words following the preceding text.
 This has many applications, such as suggesting the next word as